marc-bouvier-graveyard/kotlin-multi-target-offline-fallback/README.md

 # kotlin-multi-target-offline-fallback
-POC of business logic written in Kotlin called on JVM as normal usage and falling back to koltinscript when offline
+POC of business logic library written in Kotlin called on JVM as normal usage and falling back to koltinscript when offline

 # Why